Pancreatic Cancer Library

 This summary is about exocrine pancreatic cancer.
 For information on endocrine pancreatic cancer, see the PDQ summary on Pancreatic Neuroendocrine Tumors (Islet Cell Tumors) Treatment.

-For information on pancreatic cancer in children, see the PDQ summary on Unusual Cancers of Childhood Treatment.
+For information on pancreatic cancer in children, see the PDQ summary on Childhood Pancreatic Cancer Treatment.

 Smoking and health history can affect the risk of pancreatic cancer.